October 2005 Bangladesh court bombing: Chittagong

-On 3 October 2005, terrorists snuck in a bomb at the court of Additional District Judge of chittagong.
-They hurled the bomb targeting judge Dilzar Hossain and magistrate Akram Hossain.
-The bombs failed to detonate and no one was injured.
-Lawyers and Police personal present in the court were able to capture the two terrorists, Abdul Malek Laltu and Shahadat Ali.
+On 3 October 2005, terrorists snuck a bomb into the courtroom of the Additional District Judge of Chittagong.
+They hurled the bomb at judge Dilzar Hossain and magistrate Akram Hossain.
+The bomb failed to detonate and no one was injured.
+Lawyers and police personnel present in the court subdued the two terrorists, Abdul Malek Laltu and Shahadat Ali, who then police then arrested.

 Trial

 A Chittagong court sentenced 3 Jamaat-ul-Mujahideen Bangladesh militants to 14 years imprisonment including bombmaker Zahidul Islam alias Boma Mizan on 26 September 2017.
-Mizan was broken out along with two other JMB militants when they was being transported to jail in 23 February 2014.
+Mizan was broken out along with two other JMB militants when they was being transported to jail on 23 February 2014.
 Except for Boma Mizan the other two accused were in custody and present at the sentencing.

 For the bombing in Lakshmipur JMB militant Masumur Rahman Masum was sentenced to death.
 His death was confirmed by the Bangladesh Supreme Court on 6 April 2016 and sentenced Amjad Ali to the life imprisonment on 12 April 2016.